-The AGO Human Rights Fellowship Program is a unique opportunity for activists and advocates to partner with other people, orgs and networks advancing important ideas and large-scale social change in human rights and climate justice.
+The AGO human rights fellowship program is an opportunity for activists and advocates to partner with other people, orgs and networks advancing important ideas and large-scale social change in human rights and climate justice.

-We work in partnership with advocates, communities, and organizations who promote justice and accountability for human rights and amplify collective power.
+We work in partnership with human rights defenders and organizations that pursue justice and state accountability, and help people understand their rights and power.

 Strategy and research

 Contribute to and participate in ambitious AGO programs, strategies and research initiatives that aim to develop rich context, build capacity and advance movements in South East Asia, the US and other regions.